Skip to main content

 TRUST_REG_ID=5

-replace with the correct transaction hash.
+Replace with the correct transaction hash.

 Publish your Credential Schema